Introduction

 -

-: either an integer representing the population size, or a vector of stratification variables -
+x: either an integer representing the population size, or a vector of stratification variables -

-: either the sample size or the number of elements to holdout -
+n: either the sample size or the number of elements to holdout -

-: the number of repeated samples to generate.
+k: the number of repeated samples to generate.
 It is used as the number of folds in k-fold sampling -

-: (optional) vector of probability weights for obtaining the elements from the population.
+prob: (optional) vector of probability weights for obtaining the elements from the population.
 If provided, its length must match the population size -

-: logical, whether to remove elements from the population in order to try to obtain balanced data
+undersample: logical, whether to remove elements from the population in order to try to obtain balanced data

-The function returns an object of class ?resampling
+The function returns an object of class ?resampling,

 which represents a series of samples repeatedly taken from a